 Used alone, the powder doesn’t dissolve or absorb into your skin.
 It just stays there, on your surface, for the entire day.
 No wonder so few people can put up with it!

-This is the name for the hyaluronic acid, an awesome molecule that attracts water from the environment into your skin.
+Sodium Hyaluronate is the name for a derivative of hyaluronic acid, an awesome molecule that attracts water from the environment into your skin.
 Basically, a godsend for dry skin.

 The Ordinary uses dehydrated hyaluronic acid spheres.
 You don’t find these in skincare products all that often because they only work in water-free formulas.